shilpagopi/CodePrep/Algo/Shortest Path in Graphs.md

 ## Bellman–Ford
 **_Keywords_: Relax all E for |V|-1 times, Shortest path from a single source vertex to all other vertices, Dis[v] array - relax over all E.**
+Unlike the Dijkstra algorithm, the Bellman-Ford algorithm can handle negative edge weights, and it can also detect negative weight cycles.
+Intuititon?: The maximum length shortest path from u to v could only be the one passing through all other vertices, i.e, V-1 edges.

 #### Implementation
 ```